docker/docs/datacenter/dtr/2.2/guides/user/access-dtr/configure-your-notary-client.md

 The Docker CLI client makes it easy to sign images but to streamline that process it generates a set of private and public keys that are not tied to your UCP account.
-This means that you'll be able to push and sign images to DTR, but UCP doesn't trust those images since it doesn't know anything about the keys you're using.
+This means that you can push and sign images to DTR, but UCP doesn't trust those images since it doesn't know anything about the keys you're using.